DavidChristopherNelson/wood_gasification_paper/README.md

 # wood_gasification_paper
 This is the supplementary material for the paper titled "Wood Gasification: A Promising Strategy to Extend Fuel Reserves After Global Catastrophic Electricity Loss".

 Each of the plots in the paper are generated from running the Python script that is associated with it.
-These plots read data from the Numbers spreadsheet so make sure to have that in the same folder as the Python script.
+These plots read data from the Numbers spreadsheet so make sure that the path to the spreadsheet is correct in the Python scripts.
 The plot will be displayed in a pop up and also saved to the folder that the script is from.

+Monte Carlo analysis was used to propagate uncertainties through the calculations.
+This was done in two steps.
+The first step involves writing Gaussian distributed samples to the spreadsheet input parameters and read the corresponding values for the relevant outputs.
+This is performed by the script 'monte_carlo_generate_sample_data.py' which saves data into 'monte_carlo_samples.txt' in such a way that if the program crashes or is stopped that data won't be lost.
+The second step is to calculate the confidence interval from these samples of the outputs and write the 90% confidence interval in the spreadsheet.
+This is done by 'monte_carlo_calculate_uncertainty_from_data.py'.